CDBG Manuals/Plans

 - Offer to Purchase Easement

-- Involuntary Acquisition Notice- Grantee with Eminent Domain Authority- HUD Appendix 30
+- Involuntary Acquisition Notice Appendix 30

-- Offer to Purchase Parcel/Land
+- Offer to Purchase Parcel

-- Final Offer Letter
+- Final Offer to Acquire Property

-- RFP for Appraisal Services
+- RFP for Appraisal Review

-- RFP for Review Appraisal Services
+- RFP for Appraisal

-- RFP for Appraisal & Review Appraisal Services
+- RFP for Appraisal and Review Appraisal

 Down Payment Assistance